We are excited to announce that Maurice McDavid '10, is one of three alumni receiving the 2023 Knox Service A...

 Explore other majors & minors

-Watson Bartlett Professor of Biology and Conservation; Director of Green Oaks Biological Field Station
+Watson Bartlett Professor of Biology; Chair of Mathematics; Director of Green Oaks Biological Field Station

 2 East South Street

 Watson Bartlett Professor of Biology and Conservation; Chair of Mathematics; Director, Green Oaks Biological Field Station

 "I am fascinated by how plant communities recover from disturbance, in particular from human disturbance.
 As a result I have become interested in the restoration and reconstruction of badly damaged plant communities.
 Tallgrass prairies are one of the most badly disturbed ecosystems in the world.
 About 99.9% of the original tallgrass prairie in Illinois has been lost.
 The only way we will ever have more tallgrass prairie is if we grow it.

 I am currently studying the reconstructed prairies at Green Oaks, Knox's biological field station.
 The prairie reconstructions were initiated by the late Paul Shepard in 1954 and continued by Peter Schramm.
 My prairie research is mostly dedicated to studying and monitoring changes in the prairies at Green Oaks.

 Recently I have been examining the ecological and social-cultural context of ecological restoration.
 Good restoration has to be ecologically valuable (restoring ecosystem health and function) but good restoration cannot occur if it is not meaningful to people.
 I'm exploring ways to develop better models for producing restorations that meet both ecological and social needs."

 Ph.D., Biology, 1991, University of California Berkeley.

 M.S., Biology , 1986, Graduate School of Oceanography, University of Rhode Island.